 I have answered all the questions regarding people who want to rent out their RV to start an RV business with Outdoorsy and people who want to rent an RV for their outdoor adventure.

 Note- This article contains affiliate links so when you purchase a product through these links we get a small commission, without any extra cost to you, (the money is used to run this site and to give salaries to the team) But, this did not affect my reviewing decision.

 Outdoorsy is a peer-to-peer RV rental service.
 It was founded by Jeff Cavins and Jennifer Young who one day decided that they do not want to work behind the desk for the rest of their life so, they sold their houses and started Outdoorsy.
 Read The Founder Story Here Or Watch The Video What Outdoorsy is All About Here

 Peer-to-peer rental means where RV owners meet directly with the renter on one platform such as Outdoorsy.
-Outdoorsy does not own any RVs, they only let you choose from the list of RVs around your location that is owned by an individual.
+Outdoorsy does not own any RVs, and they only let you choose from the list of RVs around your location that an individual owns.
 In this way those people who want to rent meet people who want to rent their RV.